Functional fitness training has gained immense popularity in recent years… and for good reason too!

 You may be able to create your own functional fitness workout by piecing together specific exercises and doing these 2-3 times a week.

 Functional fitness training is an ideal way of preserving your flexibility and strength as you become older.
-It trains your muscles to work together and focusses on the movements that are involved in many of the every-day activities which can become a challenge as our body ages.
+It trains your muscles to work together and focuses on the movements that are involved in many of the every-day activities which can become a challenge as our body ages.

 It is never too late to begin and the exercises can help you go through your day without fear of putting your back out or struggling to complete essential tasks.